-Prior to joining Ecolab, Ruth was a Research Microbiologist and Supplier Quality Manager at Pillsbury, as well as Specifications Manager and Quality Regulations Operations Product Manager at General Mills.
+Prior to joining Ecolab, Dr. Petran was a research microbiologist and supplier quality manager at Pillsbury, as well as specifications manager and quality regulations operations product manager at General Mills.
 She focused on managing safety and quality concerns of microbiologically sensitive products and ingredients.
 She has led food safety assessments at food manufacturing facilities worldwide, focusing on the application of HACCP systems and regulatory compliance.

-Ruth is a member of the National Advisory Committee for the Microbiological Criteria for Foods and the Minnesota Food Safety and Defense Task Force.
-She is a member of the International Association for Food Protection and serves on their Committee on Control of Foodborne Illness.
-She is also a professional member of the Institute of Food Technologists, serving on the Awards Committees, has been active in the IFT-Food Microbiology Division, and is recognized as a Certified Food Scientist.
-She has advised the Minnesota Departments of Health and Agriculture on needed revisions to the state's food code.
+Dr. Petran is a certified food scientist and has served two terms on the National Advisory Committee for the Microbiological Criteria for Foods.
+She a member of the International Association for Food Protection and their Committee on Control of Foodborne Illness.
+Dr. Petran also is a member of the Institute of Food Technologists (IFT) and, in addition to serving on awards committees, has been active in the IFT-Food Microbiology Division.
+She chairs the Minnesota Food Safety and Defense Task Force, and has advised the Minnesota Departments of Health and Agriculture on needed revisions to the state's food code.

-Ruth has worked with the Food Products Association (FPA, now GMA), advising on development of the SAFE Supplier Auditing program and is a recognized HACCP instructor in Ecolab’s Advanced HACCP course which is accredited by the International HACCP Alliance.
+Dr. Petran has worked with the Food Products Association (FPA, now GMA), advising on development of the SAFE Supplier Auditing program and is a recognized HACCP instructor in Ecolab’s Advanced HACCP course, which is accredited by the International HACCP Alliance.

-Ruth has a Bachelor of Science degree in Consumer Food Science from Cornell University, a Master of Science degree in Food Science from the University of Minnesota, and a Doctorate in Public Health from the University of Minnesota.
+Dr. Petran has a bachelor's degree in Consumer Food Science from Cornell University, a master's degree in Food Science from the University of Minnesota, and a doctorate in Public Health from the University of Minnesota.
 Her thesis focused on the value of leveraging data from health department inspections to improve food safety.